 The assignments that you get at a university are very different from the ones you were used to at high school.
 Lecturers expect a much higher level of professionalism and academic ability; something that can intimidate and put off many students.
 Therefore, procrastination tends to be a very common characteristic among university pupils.
 In a few words, procrastinating means to leave important work or priorities until the last minute.
 It is important to remember that university deadlines are much stricter than in high school and that they can rarely be moved.
 This means that regardless of what you do, you will have to turn in your assignment no matter what.
 Procrastinating on an important assignment will result in you producing a low-quality piece of writing, risking a lower grade than the one you would have gotten if you had started it earlier.
 The earlier you start your assignment, the more time you’ll have to ask your lecturer about the content and discuss ideas, to research, edit and proofread your work.
 In the end, you’ll be left with a great sense of satisfaction after having completed a complex task at the best of your abilities.
 If you procrastinate, not only will this give you awful anxiety and stress, but it is likely that you will get a low grade.

-As a soon-graduating student, it is very important to start constructing a resumé or CV stating your work experience.
+As a soon-graduating student, it is very important to start effective resume writing or CV stating your work experience.
 Because of this, it would be a good idea to work at a part-time job whilst you are completing your studies.
 Part-time jobs range from working in a café or restaurant to being an assistant for your professors.
 Try to apply for a job that fits best with your ambitions or interests so that instead of feeling like an actual “job” and burden, you’re able to enjoy it and are happy to spend time in it.
 Not only will you be earning cash for any expenses you may have, but you will also have the opportunity to write it down on your CV; making you more eligible for future jobs.

 Writing Service Stigma